Granton, Edinburgh: Industry

 Granton quarry to the west of the harbour was initially developed to provide stone to build the harbour.
 Later it provided stone for parts of Holyrood Palace, and for the statue of Lord Nelson on Nelson's Column in Trafalgar Square, London.

 The oldest surviving car factory building in Britain is located in Granton.
 The Madelvic Motor Carriage Company works were built in 1898 for the manufacture of electric cars.
 Like the gasometers, the factory is also a listed building.
 However, approval has been granted for its demolition as part of wider redevelopment of the area.
 In June 2017, planning permission was granted for a community garden on the site.
 In November 2021, a Red Wheel plaque was unveiled at the site.
 Red Wheel plaques are installed by the National Transport Trust to identify sites of significant transport heritage.

 Granton Gasworks were formerly one of Edinburgh waterfront's most prominent landmarks, comprising three blue gasometers which were clearly visible from Fife.
 Two of the structures, built in the 1930s and 1970s, have now been demolished.
 The third structure remains, and is listed as an example of Victorian industrial architecture.
+In 2023, the inner 'bell' of the surviving gasholder was removed, leaving the listed frame to be part of the regenerated waterfront.
+In 2025, the gasholder was opened to the public as a public park.

 Development during World War Two included the construction of the works of Bruce Peebles (later Parsons Peebles), that made high voltage electrical equipment, including transformers for electricity power stations.
 The works burnt down in a huge fire in 1999, and is now part of the waterside redevelopment.
 The firm continues in business as Parsons Peebles Generation Limited, Wood Road, Royal Dockyard, Rosyth.
 Ferranti's factory on Ferry Road was built to make electronics for aircraft, including gyro-based gunsights for the Supermarine Spitfire.
+Today the site of the former Ferranti's is still under a defense contractor Leonardo.